 - Spinal cord injuries

-If your employer makes you feel like your injury isn’t covered, call a workers’ compensation lawyer immediately.
-Any work injury should be covered.
+If your employer makes you feel like your injury isn’t covered, call a workers’ compensation lawyer in Ellenwood immediately.
+Any work injury should be covered, no matter the job.
+Employers are responsible for your well-being while you’re working for them.

 There are cases where you don’t have to be physically on your employer’s property to be covered such as during: